Big Ben makes preseason debut, Steelers beat Titans 18-6

 NASHVILLE, Tenn.
-(AP) — Ben Roethlisberger needed three short series to show he’s ready for the regular season.
-The Tennessee Titans did their best to protect Marcus Mariota on a wet and ugly night
+(AP) — Ben Roethlisberger needed three short series to show he’s ready for the regular season, even though he wasn’t happy the Steelers didn’t score earlier.

+The Tennessee Titans made it very clear protecting Marcus Mariota on a wet and ugly night was their top priority.

 Roethlisberger capped his night with a 17-yard touchdown pass to JuJu Smith-Schuster, and the Pittsburgh Steelers beat the Titans 18-6 Sunday night to remain perfect this preseason.

+“I wasn’t as crisp as I would’ve liked to have been, but I think we got enough accomplished,” Roethlisberger said.

 The Steelers (3-0) came up with four of seven sacks by halftime and had a turnover as they pummeled all three quarterbacks for the Titans (1-2).
+Six different Steelers had at least a sack apiece.

 Roethlisberger made his preseason debut and was a bit rusty with two short series.
-After Stephon Tuitt sacked Mariota in the end zone for a safety, Roethlisberger drove the Steelers 48 yards after the free kick and finished with the TD pass to Smith-Schuster.
+After Stephon Tuitt sacked Mariota in the end zone for a safety, Roethlisberger then drove the Steelers 48 yards after the free kick and finished with the TD pass to Smith-Schuster.

 He nearly gave the Steelers a 10-0 lead but Jaylen Samuels fell down after catching the pass on a 2-point conversion attempt.
 Roethlisberger spent the rest of the night watching and was 8 of 13 for 63 yards passing.
+Pittsburgh coach Mike Tomlin was content with what he got out of Roethlisberger and the rest of his Steelers in their first road trip this preseason.

+“Although it wasn’t a complete body of work, we were able to get them some situational ball and watch them execute and do some things there, so a good night in that regard,” Tomlin said.

 A night after Andrew Luck retired, the Titans played safe with their starting quarterback and pulled Mariota after he was sacked for the safety on his second series.
 Mariota was 0 of 3, including an uncharacteristic drop by veteran Adam Humphries.
 That proved a smart move with backup Ryan Tannehill sacked on his third play.

-Note: (This story has been updated to edit the punctuation on Titans coach Mike Vrabel’s quote on protecting quarterbacks.)